GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service-workers/events/index.md

 ## Available events

 Extension service workers support events in specific APIs as described below.
-Note that some of these APIs require permissions to use and others are not available in all versions of Chrome.
-See the linked API documentation for details.
+Note that some of these APIs require permissions to use and others may have events, methods, or properties that are not available in all versions of Chrome.
+For details, see the linked API documentation, particularly the events, methods, or properties you want to use.

 [`chrome.action`](/docs/extensions/reference/action/)
 : Fired in response to a user interaction with your extension's toolbar icon, whether that action be for a specific page (tab) or for the whole extension.